A Note From Trey

 I believe there is a big difference between people in the private sector earning a living and politicians living off our earnings.
 In my opinion, you shouldn’t ask for the right to spend our tax dollars until you have had to honestly earn them from outside government.

-I believe in shrinking government and oppose legislating so-called “solutions.”
+I believe in shrinking government and oppose legislating so-called “solutions” that actually create more limitations for Americans.
 We need to free American innovators and families from the tentacles of a bloated government.

 Above all else, I believe in America.
 Anything I have achieved has been because I partnered with American workers to invest in American dirt in pursuit of the American dream.